PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 must independently prove candidate order, restart behavior, pruning behavior, and non-zero ownership before replacing the current insertion logic.

-The next raw source-order boundary is the 218-line compatibility rewrite `_optimize_reshape_transpose_reshape_transpose_to_nhwc_reshape_chains`.
-Its two rank-adapter families, graph-boundary and fan-out guards, shape/permutation constant behavior, fixed-point and prune/report boundaries, both production positions, real-model ownership, and existing fixtures must be inventoried before choosing the next ownership boundary; no broad conversion sweep is implied by this mechanical checkpoint.
+The adjacent 218-line rank-3-to-NHWC reshape helper and 293-line attention
+Gather/Transpose/Reshape cleanup remain intentionally unchanged: prior scans of all active Tier 0-4 models found zero complete production owners and no public compatibility fixture exists.
+Synthetic-only replacement would not establish production behavior.
+Resume by inventorying the next raw helper with established non-zero ownership, while preserving the recorded no-change decisions; no broad conversion sweep is implied by this mechanical checkpoint.